EstherBoc/UAI19SuppMat/README.md

 # UAI19SuppMat
-Supplementary Material to the paper "A Bayesian Approach to Statistical Learning"
+Supplementary Material to the paper "A Bayesian Approach to Statistical Learning" - UAI 2019